kachick/action-update-dprint-plugins/README.md

 ## Motivation

-- [renovate solution is here](https://github.com/kachick/renovate-config-dprint), but it [can not update some plugins](https://github.com/kachick/renovate-config-dprint/issues/11) as example of dprint-plugin-prettier
+- A solution with [renovatebot](https://github.com/renovatebot/renovate) is [here](https://github.com/kachick/renovate-config-dprint), but it [may not update some plugins](https://github.com/kachick/renovate-config-dprint/issues/11) like [dprint-plugin-prettier](https://github.com/dprint/dprint-plugin-prettier)